A journey to Tanzania

 The Great Wildebeest Migration has the largest movement of animals in the world (well, after the migration of bats, but it is not that spectacular)!
 And it occurs in Tanzania’s Serengeti National Park for nine months a year!

-It is only in Tanzania that you can combine your safari adventure with climbing the highest mountain in Africa – Mount Kilimanjaro.
+It is only in Tanzania where you can combine your safari adventure with climbing the highest mountain in Africa – Mount Kilimanjaro.

 Tanzania is the only location where one of the rarest gemstones in the world – Tanzanite – has ever been found.